 Barcode readers and scanners

 A barcode reader or scanner, also known as a point of sale (POS) scanner is a hardware device capable of reading a barcode and printing out the details of the product or logging that product into a database.
 A perfect example of a barcode reader is a super market barcode scanner that reads and logs the price of a product.
-In the picture to the right, is an example of a Barcode reader from HP.
+In the picture is an example of a Barcode reader from HP.

 A hardware device capable of printing out adhesive barcodes that can be attached to a product.
 This helps identify the product or a company keep track of its inventory.